 Vitamin and mineral deficiencies are common among people suffering from CD.
 Vitamin and mineral supplementation is not only wise, but often required due to malabsorption.
 Malabsorption occurs when there is damage to the small intestine villi.
 Vitamins and minerals that are fat soluble are commonly not absorbed and are often deficient in the body.

 This abnormality in the absorption of necessary nutrients may result in anemia (low red blood cell count) due to deficits in iron and folic acid.
 (Iron and folic acid are essential for the production of normal red blood cells or erythrocytes.)
 Vitamin B12 deficiencies can also contribute to anemia in affected persons.

 Vitamin K is essential for the production of clotting proteins.
-As a result, vitamin K deficiency causes bleeding tendencies among persons with celiacs.
+As a result, vitamin K deficiency causes bleeding tendencies among persons with celiac.
 Likewise, vitamin D is essential for the absorption of calcium, which is required for appropriate bone growth.
 As a result, vitamin D deficiency may cause low blood calcium levels (hypocalcemia).
-This predisposes children with celiacs to bone disorders such as rickets.
+This predisposes children with celiac to bone disorders such as rickets.
 Adults with celiacs have decreased calcium in the bones, a condition referred to as osteomalacia, and may develop fractures.
 Loss of protein and calcium may also lead to osteoporosis.